 Here are a few small actions you can take that will make a big difference:

 - Turn downspouts so outflow is away from non-absorbent surfaces.
 Let the rain flow onto grass areas to help filter the runoff.

 - Install a rain barrel and use that water to nourish your plants.
-Get a free rain barrel at a Rain Barrel workshop.

 - Test your soil to check nutrients.
 You may be able to reduce the amount of fertilizer you spread.